 Mark Levisay.
 Creative Commons 2.0 via Wikimedia Commons

 Some years ago, a video told of a woman who sold her house and made her home on a cruise ship.
 She sailed the oceans blue, toured the cities magnificent, and soaked in the histories remarkable wherever the ship took her.
 Since that video came out, others have sought to do the same thing.

 For me, I’d tweak the theme a bit.
 I’d make my home on trains.
 I’d ride the rails, tour the towns and villages where the real people live, and soak in the beauty of the landscape wherever the trains took me.
-If a particular place struck my fancy, I’d stop and spend a day or two, then hop on the next train going my way.

 VIA Rail Canadian makes a station stop in Jasper, Alberta

 (James Brown on the Road at wts Wikivoyage.

 Creative Commons license 1.0 via Wikimedia Commons)